Niloy-Chakraborty/Real-Time-Data-Monitoring-System/README.md

 4) Now Run and Install the RabbitMQ executable

-5) In the Command Prompt, Go to the RabbitMQ Server Location and use the command below:
+5) In the Command Prompt, Go to the RabbitMQ Server Location and use the command :
    `rabbitmq-server start`

 6) Install the RabbitMQ Management Console